SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 is replaced by a ``KeyPath`` value.
 Key paths can be used to access properties by passing them to the ``subscript(keyPath:)`` subscript.
+(This subscript is available on all Swift types.)
 For example:

 ..
 XXX add live links for KeyPath and subscript[keyPath:]